 Along the soft, sandy shores of South Carolina is the quintessential resort town of Hilton Head.
-Famously known for its pristine beaches and luxury golf courses, this town has much more to offer than that.
+Famously known for its pristine beaches and luxury golf courses, this South Carolina town has much more to offer than that.

 RIDE THE MULTIPLE BIKE TRAILS